LMS Selection Checklist for Dubai Businesses: 10 Key Questions

 What is an LMS Selection Checklist?

-An LMS selection checklist is a structured framework used to evaluate learning platforms based on real operational needs — such as compliance, usability, integrations, and business impact — rather than just features.
+An LMS selection checklist is a structured framework used to evaluate learning platforms based on real needs like compliance, usability, integrations, and business impact — not just features.

 Checklist board illustrating 10 key questions to ask when choosing an LMS